 Cheogram is based on XMPP, and as such federated XMPP users can take advantage of some unique features.

-Cheogram is actually a proxy layer on top of simpler XMPP SMS gateways.
+Cheogram is actually a proxy layer on top of simpler XMPP SMS gateways we call SGX.
 As such, there is an ad-hoc command available to let you use any federated gateway you want, instead of paying for our default route.

 Why would you do that?
 Cheogram adds features your gateway may not support, and provides stable JIDs that don't change even if you port your number to a different provider or switch gateways.